asmunder/asmunder.github.io/_posts/2015-09-30-A-histogram-of-CO2-emissions-as-reported-by-car-companies.markdown

 ---

-Inspired by the recent revelations that VW has been cheating on NOx emissions tests, I thought I would put together a simple histogram of car CO2 emissions as reported by car manufacturers.
+Inspired by the recent revelations that VW has been cheating on NOx emissions tests, and subsequent discussions, I thought I would put together a simple histogram of car CO2 emissions as reported by car manufacturers.
 This is done with data taken from http://www.carpages.co.uk/co2/ for all cars available in the UK today.
 I picked those with emissions between 94 g/km and 114 g/km, which gave 1 285